Russia's Shuvalov survives despite whiff of scandal

 With Shuvalov in no position to deny the reports, which were based on detailed documentation, he went on the offensive, acknowledging the deals took place but denying any impropriety.

-Although the U.S. government criticised the conduct of Russia’s parliamentary and presidential elections, and denounced the police’s treatment of opposition protesters, it avoided commenting on the Shuvalovs’ financial dealings.
+Although the U.S. government criticized the conduct of Russia’s parliamentary and presidential elections, and denounced the police’s treatment of opposition protesters, it avoided commenting on the Shuvalovs’ financial dealings.

 Aides to Shuvalov, an English-speaking lawyer, say he was independently wealthy before entering government in 1997, when he became an official at the State Property Fund.